Multi-point distribution of discrete time periodic TASEP: Transition probability

 We prove this by induction on $m$.
 For $m=1$ this is trivial.
 Assume the claim is true for any clusters of size $\leq m$.
 Now let $\vec x\in \mathbb{Z}^N$ with $x_i=x_{i-1}-1=\cdots=x_{i-m}-m$ for some $1\leq i\leq N$.
 Here without loss of generality we can assume $i-m\geq 1$, otherwise replace $j$ by $j+N$ for indices $j\leq 0$.
 Then

-where we used induction hypothesis in the second equality of \eqref{eq:reduction using boundary conditions2} for the sum inside the brackets and we suppress the dependence on $\vec y$ in the last line to save space.
-Now by the boundary conditions \eqref{eq:boundary conditions}(possibly \eqref{eq:boundary conditions2}) we have
+where we used the induction hypothesis in the second equality of \eqref{eq:reduction using boundary conditions2} for the sum inside the brackets.
+For notational conveniece we have suppressed the dependence on $\vec y$ in the last line to save space.
+Now by the boundary conditions \eqref{eq:boundary conditions} (possibly \eqref{eq:boundary conditions2}) we have

 Inserting \eqref{eq:reduction using boundary conditions3} into \eqref{eq:reduction using boundary conditions2} we see the last line of \eqref{eq:reduction using boundary conditions2} simplifies to

 which is precisely the left hand side of \eqref{eq:reduction using boundary conditions1} and this completes the proof of Lemma \ref{free evolution equation}. \end{proof}